fbessez/Tinder/README.md

 **Note: This was updated in March 2017.
 API might be outdated.**

-**Note: As of March 30, 2017, Tinder has set their ping_time attribute to a constant variable and is not updated any more.
+**Note: As of March 30, 2017, Tinder has set their ping_time attribute to a constant and is not updated any more.
 Therefore, it is no longer possible (to my knowledge) to see when users were last active.**

 ### API Details
 <table>